Regulatory Compliance – Time to be smart about it?

-Carry out ongoing risk assessment, monitoring and testing activity augmenting its resources with bigger and diverse teams
+Carry out an ongoing risk assessment, monitoring, and testing activity augmenting its resources with bigger and more diverse teams.

 We had a few options to respond to the compliance challenges.
-Typically, and as an immediate reaction, most banks across the globe threw a huge amount of human resources to this task.
+Typically, and as an immediate reaction, most banks across the globe threw a huge number of human resources into this task.
 While it was the easiest (though costly) and immediate thing to do, dependency on manual efforts was not necessarily sustainable and made the entire compliance effort ad-hoc and reactive.
-By their very nature, manual processes are not necessarily amenable to standardisation and quality levels are not sustainable as complexity increases.
+By their very nature, manual processes are not necessarily amenable to standardization and quality levels are not sustainable as complexity increases.

-Also, obviously they are not scalable and efficient (even as demands on the compliance and adherence process increased in an ongoing basis).
+Also, obviously, they are not scalable and efficient (even as demands on the compliance and adherence process increased on an ongoing basis).

-And a disproportionately large administrative activity meant that the compliance bandwidth was less focussed on its more critical risk management and review functions.
-At times, the approach focussed more on meeting regulatory timelines than pro-active understanding of risks and appreciation of controls required.
-Even as the regulatory supervision was technology driven, the compliance and adherence frameworks remained resolutely manual.
+And a disproportionately large administrative activity meant that the compliance bandwidth was less focused on its more critical risk management and review functions.
+At times, the approach focused more on meeting regulatory timelines than a proactive understanding of risks and appreciation of the controls required.
+Even as the regulatory supervision was technology-driven, the compliance and adherence frameworks remained resolutely manual.

-A more sustainable and obvious alternative was to be smart and look for efficiency, systematisation and scale through technology driven and digital platforms that would optimally utilise and supplement scarce compliance bandwidth and skill sets.
+A more sustainable and obvious alternative was to be smart and look for efficiency, systematization and scale through technology-driven and digital platforms that would optimally utilize and supplement scarce compliance bandwidth and skill sets.
 Regulatory oversight is now technology driven.
-Banks are following digitisation trends set by new age fin-techs.
+Banks are following digitization trends set by BFSI-centric multi-product enterprises.
 Gradually, efforts at using technology solutions in regulatory compliance have grown and a whole area of reg-tech solutions has emerged.
-However even after almost a decade, holistic solutions to compliance challenges have been few and far in between sometimes covering narrow reporting processes and/or niche bottlenecks without addressing the full life cycle of the complex compliance processes or harnessing the full potential of modern technology and data capabilities!

-This, despite the fact that banks are constantly challenged by increasing costs of compliance further frustrated by existing inefficient processes.
-Possibly the larger problem area of a broken controls framework pre-empted all management attention and resources.
+This is although banks are constantly challenged by increasing costs of compliance and further frustrated by existing inefficient processes.
+Possibly the larger problem area of a broken control framework pre-empted all management attention and resources.

-Nobody, therefore disputes that the need of the hour is to be smart about it.
+Nobody, therefore, disputes that the need for the hour is to be smart about it.
 Regulatory adherence and risk management is not an area that can brook any compromise!
-Like in every other sphere of activity that lends itself to complexity and volume, automation/digitization using cutting edge technologies and leveraging data seems to be the timely and commensurate response.
+Like in every other sphere of activity that lends itself to complexity and volume, automation/digitization using cutting-edge technologies and leveraging data seems to be the timely and commensurate response.
 It’s time to put technology to work and harness such a comprehensive solution!